Herbert Beerbohm Tree: Early life and career

 Born in Kensington, London as Herbert Draper Beerbohm, Tree was the second son and second child of Julius Ewald Edward Beerbohm (1810–1892) and his wife Constantia (née Draper) Beerbohm.
-The senior Beerbohm was of Lithuanian origin; he had come to England in about 1830 and set up and prospered as a corn merchant.
+The senior Beerbohm was of Lithuanian origin; he had come to the United Kingdom in about 1830 and set up and prospered as a cereal merchant.
 Draper was an Englishwoman.
 They had four children.
 Tree's younger brother was the author and explorer Julius Beerbohm, and his sister was author Constance Beerbohm.
 A younger half-brother was the parodist and caricaturist Max Beerbohm, born from their father's second marriage.
 Max jokingly claimed that Herbert added the "Tree" to his name because it was easier for audiences than shouting "Beerbohm!
 Beerbohm!" at curtain calls.
 The latter part of his surname, "bohm", is north German dialect for "tree".

 Tree's early education included Mrs Adams's Preparatory School at Frant, East Sussex, Dr Stone's school in King's Square, Bristol, and Westbourne Collegiate School in Westbourne Grove, London.
 After these, he attended the Salzmann Schnepfenthal School in Thuringia, Germany, where his father had been educated.
 Upon his return to England, he began performing with amateur troupes, eventually using the name Herbert Beerbohm Tree, while working in his father's business.